For their first event, USF St. Petersburg Hillel celebrated Tu Bishvat, the birthday of the trees.

 Next semester, USF St. Petersburg Hillel hopes to reinforce the sense of allyship.

-“It’ll probably be a next semester event; we’re hoping to do a joint dinner with BSA (Black Student Union) since both groups are experiencing similar issues with you know, the “Stop Woke Act” and then also the banning of a lot of black history books in schools,” Hirschmann said.
+“It’ll probably be a next semester event; we’re hoping to do a joint dinner with BSA (Black Student Association) since both groups are experiencing similar issues with you know, the “Stop Woke Act” and then also the banning of a lot of black history books in schools,” Hirschmann said.

-The club also seeks to build relationships with other university Hillels, surrounding synagogues and the Florida holocaust museum.
+The club also seeks to build relationships with other university Hillels, surrounding synagogues and the Florida Holocaust Museum.

 “I really hope that people can come and learn about Judaism and why it’s beautiful,” Hirschmann said.